-In this article, I have collected Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.
+In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 .Net Core interview questions given below will prove to be very beneficial for both freshers and experienced developers.
 So, without delay, let’s read each interview question of ASP.Net Core and its answer because below are some of the most important ASP.NET Core interview questions and answers.

-Below given the interview questions applied to .Net Core 2.1, .Net Core 3.1 and .Net 5 as well.
-The .NET Core interview questions and their answers are explained below are in simple and easy language.
+Below are the interview questions applied to .Net Core 2.1, .Net Core 3.1 and .Net 5 as well.
+The .NET Core interview questions and their answers are explained below in simple and easy language.

 Pre-requisite for .NET Core Interview